Is It a Lumbar Sprain or Herniated Disc? How Do I Know?

 Many of the tests for lumbar sprains are similar to those for disc herniation.
 How you respond to the tests will tell the physician or doctor of chiropractic whether you have a herniation or a sprain.

-The most common sprain tests are those that involve range of motion and reflexes.
+The most common sprain tests involve a range of motion and reflexes.
 Sometimes a medical professional can even diagnose a sprain or strain on your symptoms alone.

 Herniated Disc Treatment

 Most common disc herniations don’t require surgery to correct.
-However, this depends on the cause of the herniation, the severity, and your overall health and lifestyle.
+However, this depends on the cause of the herniation, the severity, and overall health and lifestyle of the patient.
 Healing naturally is usually the best option, so conservative treatments should be exhausted before surgery is considered.

 - Ice therapy to reduce pain and swelling.